What Causes Sciatica?

 It is important to determine what causes sciatica to treat it properly.
-Early physical therapy is usually to best first step.
+The quick answer is early physical therapy is usually to best first step.
 A physical therapist will perform a detailed evaluation and help to identify to source of the pain.
 Treatment may include manual therapy and exercises to improve movement and decrease the stress on painful area.

 In some cases, advanced tests such as X-rays or MRIs may be needed if the pain does not improve.
 These tests can help physicians know whether medical treatments may help